Tom was steadily accumulating a collection of new work towards his next exhibition.

-What’s been guiding my approach to image making since October 2008 has been a fascination with all those aspects of landscape that suggest human presence.
-Having a stronger than ever awareness of this aspect as I roam the countryside now has led me to see it as what I’m calling a Lived-in Landscape.
+He writes: ‘What’s been guiding my approach to image making since October 2008 has been a fascination with all those aspects of landscape that suggest human presence.
+Having a stronger than ever awareness of this aspect as I roam the countryside now has led me to see it as what I’m calling a lived in landscape.
 This all started with realising that the theme of a cluster of buildings, that was present in some of the collection that made up my previous exhibition at Falmouth Arts centre last October, was something I wanted to explore further.
 Then, as I began to pursue this theme I found myself drawn to depicting other features reflecting human presence and influence such as field patterns, tracks through the landscape, the maritime landscape of Mounts Bay and an incident in the mining history of the area.
-So this thematic element is one lived-in aspect of this new collection.
+So this thematic element is one lived-in aspect of this new collection.’

-When the collection reached completion and I had booked the gallery at Trereife House near Penzance as the venue for the exhibition from May 28th – June 10th 2010, I felt that this had been a delightfully varied journey that I’d been on.
-What all these pieces have in common for me is a sense of the life-states of those who have lived here, of their persisting reality being reflected back to me and lived-in again through the process of painting.
+When the collection reached completion and the gallery had been booked at Trereife House near Penzance as the venue for the exhibition from May 28th – June 10th 2010, Tom felt that this had been a delightfully varied journey that he had been on.
+He reflects ‘What all these pieces have in common for me is a sense of the life-states of those who have lived here, of their persisting reality being reflected back to me and lived-in again through the process of painting.’